maahdezve/Thesis_PhD_2025/README.md

 This folder includes:

-* ***Implementation of SPNLME***: Scripts for fitting Semiparametric nonlinear mixed-effects (SPNLME) models.
-The Preece-Baines model is used as parametric component and  P-splines model as nonparamteric component.
+* ***SPNLME Models***: Implementation of Semiparametric nonlinear mixed-effects (SPNLME) models.
+The Preece-Baines model is used as a parametric component, and P-splines model as a nonparametric component.
-* ***Classification Methods***: Scripts for applying Discriminant classification  using SPNLME
+* ***Classification Method***: Implementation of Discriminant classification  using SPNLME

 ###  SITAR Modifications